mylittleriver/fairness-spec-decoding/ExperimentResult720.md

 ## Experiment Result

 The experiments are conducted using EleutherAI/gpt-neo-1.3B as the main model, EleutherAI/gpt-neo-125M as the assistant model, and temperature is set to 1e-9 to make the model more deterministic.

+<span style="color:red">What do you mean by *more deterministic*?
+Wouldn't it make more sense to just set it to 0 to ensure the the model is indeed deterministic and that the chosen token corresponds to the argmax of $P_{x_t|x_{<t}}$? </span>.
 ### Question

 **The reason for the reduce of toxicity after finetuning the model on random datasets may be that the gpt2 model has inherent biases, so we need to use different models other than gpt2.
 May consider EleutherAI/gpt-neo-1.3B and EleutherAI/gpt-neo-125M.
 Also, we need to finetune the main and assistant models on two different datasets, and then finetune them on the same datasets and re-conduct the experiments.**

 After finetuning the gpt-neo-1.3B and gpt-neo-125M on sst2 and wikitext respectively, and then finetuning the two models on the third dataset imdb, the disparity in terms of n_matches/max new tokens still exist, and the ratio doesn't increase much (average ratio for all groups: 0.505 w/o finetuning on imdb, 0.49 w/ finetuning on imdb).
 In contrast, finetuning gpt2/distillgpt2 on ag_news reduced the disparity and increased the ratio (average ratio: 0.47 w/o finetuning, 0.72 w/ finetuning).

+<span style="color:red">What can we conclude from this?
+There is already some research on the topic of task ordering, i.e. when the finetuning is performed for the same models and same datasets but in different orders.
+Could it be the case that here the observed phenomenon depends on the task ordering?
+What happens if we change the ordering of the finetuning steps?</span>.

+<span style="color:red">"In contrast, finetuning gpt2/distillgpt2 on ag_news reduced the disparity and increased the ratio (average ratio: 0.47 w/o finetuning, 0.72 w/ finetuning)": how does this relate to the previous experiment?
+What can you conclude from this?</span>

  <center>
     <img style="border-radius: 0.3125em;